mislav/hanna/README.markdown

 ## Usage

-After installing, you have several options.
----
-Hanna can be used as a normal RDoc template by specifying -S -T hanna to rdoc.
-Note that Hanna requires the -S option, which inlines source code.
----
+The most basic usage is to specify Hanna as a template when invoking RDoc on the
+command-line:

+    rdoc -o doc --inline-sorce -T hanna lib/*.rb

+Hanna requires the `--inline-sorce` (or `-S`) flag.

+An alternative is to set the `RDOCOPT` environment variable:

+    RDOCOPT="-S -T hanna"

+This will make RDoc always use Hanna unless it is explicitly overridden.

-You can use the command-line tool included in the Hanna gem:
+You can also use the command-line tool included in the Hanna gem:

     hanna -h

-This is a wrapper over the rdoc script that makes RDoc use the Hanna template.
+This is a wrapper over rdoc and it forwards all the parameters to it.

----
+### Rake task

 For repeated generation of API docs, it's better to set up a Rake task.
-If you already have an RDocTask set up in your Rakefile, the only thing you need to change is this:
+If you already have an `RDocTask` set up in your Rakefile, the only thing you need to change is this:

     # replace this:
     require 'rake/rdoctask'
     # with this:
     require 'hanna/rdoctask'

 Tip: you can do this in the Rakefile of your Rails project before running `rake doc:rails`.

 Here is an example of a task for the [will_paginate library][wp]: